HSBC helps UK raise funds to fight climate change

 HSBC has an ambitious plan to prioritise financing and investment that support the transition to a net-zero global economy.
 As part of that plan, we’re pledging to reduce financed emissions from our portfolio of customers to net zero by 2050 or sooner.

-We also expect to provide between USD750 billion and USD1 trillion in finance and investment by 2030 to support our customers in all sectors to decarbonise progressively.
+We also expect to provide between USD750 billion and USD1 trillion in sustainable finance and investment by 2030, as part of our ambition to support our customers in their transition to net zero and a sustainable future.

 Our climate strategy